Black female counselor talking to a circle of students in a library

 In creating these spaces, we must also be cognizant of intersectionality and how different social identities may impact how students process and share grief.
 Black trans women are disproportionately impacted by violence and transphobia in the US, so Black queer students in general may desire a listening space that’s exclusively for Black queers given that they have to navigate racism in predominately white queer spaces—and homophobia in heterosexual Black spaces.
 This is why it’s important that safe spaces speak to the many intersecting identities of a student body.

-Related: What Diversity Really Means on Campus
+Related: What Does Diversity Really Mean on Your College Campus?

 Assist students in finding a way to help those impacted